ckswilliams/modOpenREM/README.rst

 #######

-OpenREM is an open source application for patient dose monitoring.
+OpenREM is a free, open source application for patient dose monitoring.
 The software is capable of importing and displaying data from a wide variety of x-ray dose related sources with filtering, charts and analysis.
 The software also enables easy export of the data in a form that is suitable for further analysis by suitably qualified medical physics personnel.